FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 6. Regulatory Status (Regional Overview)

-- United States: Methional is recognized as GRAS (Generally Recognized as Safe) by FEMA for flavor use.
+- United States: Methional is FEMA GRAS approved for flavor use.

 Citation hooks: FEMA; EFSA; national authority publications